Spontaneous haemorrhage in polycystic renal disease

 CT KUB without IV radiographic contrast as renal colic suspected by clinicians

-Typical large polycystic kidneys (PCK) with haematoma in a lower pole cyst in the left kidney that has ruptured out into the subcapsular and perinephric spaces.
-Spontaneous haemorrhage into PCK cysts is well recognised but rarely is the bleeding so dramatic as in this case.
+Typical large polycystic kidneys (PCK) with hematoma in a lower pole cyst in the left kidney that has ruptured out into the subcapsular and perinephric spaces.
+Spontaneous hemorrhage into PCK cysts is well recognized but rarely is the bleeding so dramatic as in this case.